 Hana is considered the last unspoiled Hawaiian frontier.
 A soulful respite from modern day stress.
-The journey to Hana is part of the reward, traveling through lush tropical jungle and with 600 curves and 54 bridges to cross, hundreds of waterfalls and secret spots, breathtaking vistas, remote peninsulas and scenic picnic spots, it’s best to take the journey at your own pace maybe staying on one of those vacation rentals you can find all around the country.
+The journey to Hana is part of the reward, traveling through lush tropical jungle and with 600 curves and 54 bridges to cross, hundreds of waterfalls and secret spots, breathtaking vistas, remote peninsulas and scenic picnic spots, it’s best to take the journey at your own pace maybe staying on a hotel or go camping with the best equipment from Survival Cooking.
 There are several books, guided CDs and GPS apps available that take you through the journey.
 You may want to review some and see which one suits you best.
 Remember to start your journey early if you want to make the most of it.

 Setting out on the wonderful, winding Road to Hana, make sure you fill up on gas at the beginning of the journey.
 Pack some snacks and drinking water and prepare to expect the unexpected and try to always get a road risks insurance just in case anything happens.
 Hana has a handful of restaurants and small convenience stores, but they close early and some close for holidays.

 To begin your journey, you will want to head towards Paia Town on the North Shore of Maui.
 Here you will find an assortment of surf shops, boutique stores and restaurants.
 If you stay here a while, you may even fall in love with Paia’s small town charm.

 Traveling East of Paia along Hana Highway, the journey to will take you past world famous Mama’s Fish House restaurant, a great option for dining upon returning from Hana, but reservations are a must!
 Just after Mama’s, you will pass Ho‘okipa Beach Park, home to the Aloha Classic Windsurfing Tournament.
 The lookout has an elevated parking lot that overlooks the bay, great for seasonal whale watching from the shoreline.